Some links in this post may be affiliate links

 Pro tip: Occasionally clean the leaves by damp-wiping with a soft cloth to get rid of dust and minimize pests infestations.

-Leopard Orchid (Ansellia africana) can be propagated at the beginning of the growing season once flowering is over by division of the rhizome.
+Leopard Orchid (Ansellia africana) is best propagated at the beginning of the growing season once flowering is over by division of the rhizome.

-Leopard Orchid (Ansellia africana) problems are yellow leaves, brown leaves, lack of blooms, drooping leaves, black leaf tips, diseases and pests all of which are due to improper care.
+Leopard Orchid (Ansellia africana) problems are yellow leaves, brown leaves, lack of blooms, drooping leaves, black leaf tips, diseases and pests.
 Keep reading for more on these problems and how to fix them.

-Some of the causes of yellow leaves on Leopard Orchid are overwatering, soggy soil, too much sunlight and nutrient deficiency.
+Some of the causes of yellow leaves on Leopard Orchid are too little light, inconsistent watering, soggy soil, too much sunlight and nutrient deficiency.

 Soggy soil: Use a loose, bulky, potting soil and a pot with adequate drainage holes or slits.